 White papers are used to position sellers as experts in their subject matter areas and to help buyers to make educated buying decisions.

 E-books are used to initiate the buying process and then upsell and cross-sell various related products from different sellers.
-Internet marketing “gurus” are notorious for pushing each other’s e-books in order to collect names and email addresses and then market to them down the road.
+Content marketing “gurus” are notorious for pushing each other’s e-books in order to collect names and email addresses and then market to them down the road.

 Lifespan White Papers Vs. The E-Books